Dominik2812/django_machine_learning_clusters/README.md

 </p>

 ## Motivation
 Visualize and classify complex multidimensional datasets with only two clicks.
-The app can be used in combination with my **django_how_to_section/django_machine_learning_supervised_classification** repository.
+The app can be used in combination with my **django_machine_learning_supervised_classification** repository.
 In contrast to the latter, the project here is build with Django's Class Based Views.

 ## How to use it